In this resource, we’re looking at the best React UI component libraries and frameworks available on the web. But first:

 Grommet has a wide library of components in its kit and counts big names like Netflix and Boeing among its users.
 Whether your app is for phones or for wider screens displays, you’ll be able to design layouts.
 Accessibility is via keyboard or screen reader.

 Elemental UI provides a number of basic functional components for standalone use or in any combination, whether in default style or after theming.
-Some of the components include forms, buttons, cards and modals.
+Some of the components include forms, buttons, cards, and modals.

-RSUITE contains a range of component libraries for enterprise system products.
+React Suite contains a range of component libraries for enterprise system products.
 It supports all major browsers and platforms as well as server-side rendering.

 Among the most interesting React UI component libraries, Belle offers a truly wide range of components.
 You can customize these components at two levels – the base level for all components collectively, as well as each component individually.

-One more React UI components library that you should consider if you want to implement material design in your project is React-md.
+One more React UI components library that you should consider if you want to implement Material Design in your project is react-md.
 It gives you a choice of React components that work with Sass.
 For this purpose, there’s a separation of styles in Sass in lieu of inline styling.
 This makes it easier for you to customize components in line with existing styles.

 This list of React UI component libraries would not be complete without PrimeReact.
-It provides components to cover almost all basic interface requirements such as input options, menus, data presentation, messages and more.
+It provides components to cover almost all basic interface requirements such as input options, menus, data presentation, messages, and more.

 Unlike the foregoing React UI component libraries, KendoReact is a premium set of components, with licenses starting at $799.
 It boasts an impressive client list that includes Microsoft, NASA and Sony.
 And you too can use it to create fast and feature-rich apps with impressive UI.

-The component set is built specifically for React development.
+The component set is specifically for React development.
 This ensures zero dependencies and all the components are fully optimized for React.
 Plus, if you’ve got an existing component library, you can simply add to it from KendoReact without having to rewrite the whole library.

 Well, that’s our list of the best React UI components libraries.
 Is your favorite library here?